DHTMLX/gantt-docs/data/api/gantt_silent.md

 @example:
 gantt.silent(function () {
-	// the task will be deleted only from the client side gantt.deleteTask(id);
+    // the task will be deleted only from the client side
-	// forces the gantt re-rendering because default rendering won't be called
+    // the gantt won't repaint it automatically gantt.deleteTask(id);
-	// from the silent method
-	gantt.render();
 });

+// repaint the gantt manually when ready gantt.render();

 @template:	api_method
 @descr: